noahpierau/molecularswap/README.md

 ## Open questions
 Since we are talking about a decentralized exchange service, anyone could potentially set up an AAE.
 The process of setting it up would be similar to that of setting up a stakepool.
 The code and requirements would be open-source and available to everyone who wants to contribute or audit.
 However, before we write code there are some questions to answer.

+*What if Alice tries to revoke the payment after it showed up in the AAE database?*

+*How can we make the AAE secure to prevent hackers from exploiting molecular swaps?*

+*There may be legal and regulatory complications.
+What kind of complications?*
+* Does an AAE need a legal entity?
+Business or non-profit/foundation?
+* Will an AAE need to be KYC/AML compliant?

 *Keeping an AAE up and running is costly.
 What are its major expenses?*
 * It needs to pay the monthly expenses of a public bank account.
 * It needs to maintain a secure and publicly available database.
 * It needs to upkeep a secure (virtual) server running an auditable script.
 * It needs to be independent and fully transparent about its operations.

-*There may be legal and regulatory complications.
-What kind of complications?*
-* Does an AAE need a legal entity?
-Business or non-profit/foundation?
-* Will an AAE need to be KYC/AML compliant?

 *How can the AAE make a profit?*